graker/oc-mapmarkers-plugin/README.md

 This component can be used to display markers as plain content (like posts), for example, under the map.
 For each marker you can display a title, image thumbnail, description and links to attached blog posts and photo albums.
+You can change markers display order by clicking on Reorder markers button on Markers backend page.

 ### Single Url feature